 You can recycle almost all your waste!
 Glass, aluminum, paper, boxboard and all numbered plastics go in the same bin.
 Because of new better sorting methods a mistake won’t ruin a whole batch, so when in doubt, recycle it.
 However, most things that are not recyclable in single stream usually fall into one of three categories:

-Dirty: Any food waste or anything with food or liquid stains, like pizza boxes, cannot be recycled.
-Please Empty and rinse any cns and containers and take lids off of bottles.
+Dirty: Any food waste or anything with food or liquid stains, cannot be recycled.
+Please Empty and rinse any cans and containers and take lids off of bottles.

 Different: Rubber, cloth, chemicals and other materials cannot go in single stream.
 Items that are not containers or have multiple parts (window glass, electronics, toys, aerosols) typically cannot go in single stream but can often be recycled in other ways.

 More Recyclables On Campus:

 Dorm recycling representatives and the Ward building can collect:

 Rechargeable batteries (normal alkaline go in the trash)

 Any non-trash unwanted item (books, clothing, furniture, magazines, soaps, nonperishable foods) can be placed in the free box, located on every floor of every dorm.
 Items in these boxes are free for anyone to take and divert hundreds of pounds of trash a year.
 One woman’s trash is another’s treasure.
 Any items left at the end of the academic year are sold at a yard sale for charity, any other remains are donated.

 Books and Shoes